2 MUST DO Shoulder Exercises For Shoulder Pain Relief!

 - Posture matters – Maintaining good shoulder posture throughout the day supports long-term shoulder health.

+Shoulder pain and dysfunction impact so many people day-to-day.
 Whether it limits your ability to work or enjoy sport, or it's impacting your ability to do basic daily things like take off your shirt or undo your bra, it's often something we feel inclined to live with.

 This is especially true if you've sought help, had treatment or tried to fix things, without any meaningful long-term impact.